-One of the most hotly debated tech topics of 2020 concerns explaining the rationale of how an ML algorithm has made a decision or prediction.
+One of the most hotly debated tech topics of 2020 concerns model interpretability, that is to say, the rationale of how an ML algorithm has made a decision or prediction.
 Nobody doubts that AI can deliver astonishing advances in capability and corresponding efficiencies in an effort, but as HSBC’s Chief Data Officer Lorraine Waters shared at a recent A-Team event, “is it creepy to do this?”
-Numerous agendas at conferences are filled with differing rationales for explaining decisions made, whether business-driven, consumer-driven, or regulatory frameworks to enforce good behaviour, but these are typically ethical conversations first rather than technological ones.
+Numerous agendas at conferences are filled with differing rationales for interpretability and explainability of models, whether business-driven, consumer-driven, or regulatory frameworks to enforce good behaviour, but these are typically ethical conversations first rather than technological ones.
 It’s clear we need to ensure technology is “in the room” on all of these drivers.

 We need to be informed and guided by technology to see what tools are already available to help with understanding AI decision-making, how tech can help shed light on ‘black boxes’ just as much as we’re dreaming up possibilities for the use of those black boxes.

-Some algorithms, such as neural networks, are complex.
+Some algorithms, such as neural networks (deep learning), are complex.
 Functions are calculated through approximation, from the network’s structure it is unclear how this approximation is determined.
-We need to understand the rationale behind the model’s prediction so that we can decide when or even whether to trust the model’s prediction, turning black boxes into glass boxes.
+We need to understand the rationale behind the model’s prediction so that we can decide when or even whether to trust the model’s prediction, turning black boxes into glass boxes within data science.

-The team puts their ‘explain first‘ approach to a specific client project to build explainable AI (XAI) from the ground up, using explainability metrics including LIME – a local, interpretable, model-agnostic way of explaining individual predictions.
+The team puts their ‘explain first‘ approach to a specific client project to build explainable Artificial Intelligence (XAI) from the ground up, using explainability metrics including LIME – a local, interpretable, model-agnostic way of explaining individual predictions.

 “Model-agnostic explanations are important because they can be applied to a wide range of ML classifiers, such as neural networks, random forests, or support vector machines” continued Ms Yang, who has recently joined Datactics after completing an MSc in Data Analytics with Queen’s University in Belfast.
 “They help to explain the predictions of any machine learning classifier and evaluate its usefulness in various tasks related to trust”.

-For the work the team has been conducting, these range of explainability measures provides them with the ability to choose the most appropriate ML model, not just the one that makes the most accurate predictions based on evaluation scores.
-This has had a significant impact on their work on Entity Resolution for Know Your Customer (KYC) processes, a classic problem of large, messy datasets that are hard to match, with painful penalties for getting it wrong.
+For the work the team has been conducting, these range of explainability measures provides them with the ability to choose the most appropriate Machine Learning model and AI systems, not just the one that makes the most accurate predictions based on evaluation scores.
+This has had a significant impact on their work on Entity Resolution for Know Your Customer (KYC) processes, a classic problem of large, messy datasets that are hard to match, with painful penalties if it goes wrong for human users.
 The project, which is detailed in a recent webinar hosted with the Enterprise Data Management Council, matched entities from the Refinitiv PermID and Global LEI Foundation’s datasets and relied on human validation of rule-based matches to train a machine learning algorithm.

 Dr Browne again: “We applied different explainability metrics to three different classifiers that could predict whether a legal entity would match or not.
 We trained, validated and tested the models using an entity resolution dataset.
 For this analysis we selected two ‘black-box”’classifiers, and one interpretable classifier to illustrate how the explainability metrics were entirely agnostic and applicable regardless of the classifier that was chosen.”